-You can set your timer so that birds receive light in early morning until sunrise, and then again in the afternoon at sunset.
+You can set your timer so that birds receive light in the early morning until sunrise, and then again in the afternoon at sunset.
 This will save a bit in electricity costs.
-On the other hand, an advantage to adding all artificial light during morning hours is that it allows the birds to naturally go to roost with the setting of the sun.
+On the other hand, an advantage of adding all artificial light during morning hours is that it allows the birds to naturally go to roost with the setting of the sun.

 Hold day length for laying birds

 Laying birds must never see a drop in day length.
 If you are flicking the switch by hand and forget to turn on lights for just one day you may see a drop in production.
 If the power is out for two days or more the birds may go into a molt, which can affect production for up to six weeks.

 If birds seem nervous and flighty, try reducing the level of light by using a smaller bulb size.
 Nervous birds may resort to cannibalism and egg eating.
-Tossing them a handful of scratch grains or birdseed in late afternoon helps to keep down boredom and helps to keep the litter stirred.
+Tossing them a handful of scratch grains or birdseed in the late afternoon helps to keep down boredom and helps to keep the litter stirred.
 Hanging a head of cabbage for the birds to peck at their leisure can accomplish the same result.
 You might consider, developing an arrangement with your local market to obtain their discarded vegetables and add a few chopped greens such as chard, lettuce or spinach.
 These items not only reduce boredom but they make for nice dark yellow yolks.